jBernavaPrah/eloquent-fs/readme.md

 # EloquentFS

-A filesystem wrapper that use eloquent, inspired by GridFS (Mongo)
+A laravel/lumen filesystem wrapper that use eloquent as datastore, inspired by GridFS (MongoDB)

 ### Attention: it's not production ready!
+### Attention 2: It's under development!

 ## Install: